LumoSQL/not-forking/doc/not-forking.md

 a line containing just dashes and the rest of the file, referred to as "final part", is interpreted based on information from the initial part.

-The following conditional is currently understood:

-- `version`: followed by a list of "comparisons" consisting of a relational operator (`=`, `!=`, `<`, `<=`, `>`, `>=`) followed by a
-value, the condition will be true if all the comparisons between the version being extracted and the values provided are true, for example:
-`version > 1 <= 2` would be true when extracting versions 1.1 or 2 but
+The applicability conditions have the exact same format as the `if` which introduces a conditional block, without the word `if`; the overall effect is to ignore the whole file if the condition is false; refer to the discussion of conditionals above for the precise syntax and meaning.

-not when extracting version 1; one use of this key is to indicate that a modification is only necessary up to a particular version, because for example that modification has been accepted by upstream and is no longer necessary; another use of this key is to identify versions in which substantial upstream changes make it difficult to specify a modification which works for every possible version.
-Specifying this keyword is essentially equivalent to put the whole `.mod` file in a conditional.
+One use of the applicability conditions is to indicate that some modifications are only necessary up to a particular version, because for example that modification has been accepted by upstream and is no longer necessary; or that a modification is only necessary on a particular operating system; another use of these conditions is to identify versions in which substantial upstream changes make it difficult to specify a modification which works for every possible version.

 The following key is currently understood: